 Terrestrial and/or satellite transmitters can be used for another class of broadcasting, which has something in common with the terrestrial and satellite video broadcasting: mobile broadcasting to handheld and vast-moving vehicular-mounted receivers.
 We describe DVB-H and its S-band satellite extension DVB-SH.
-We also discuss Qualcomm’s MediaFLO system, which is increasingly used in North America, and the major Asian Digital Mobile Broadcasting systems such as the satellite-based MobaHo.
+We also discuss Qualcomm’s MediaFLO system, which is increasingly used in

 This Handbook provides a solid introduction to a rapidly expanding field, in which new technologies compete not just with established technologies, but vie for success in promising new markets such as mobile video broadcasting.

 Data in this report is the latest available at the time of preparation and may not be for the current year.